What is an “army ant”?

 Does mass foraging necessarily involve capturing live prey?

-No. Certain army ants find and eat some vegetable matter during raids, and marauder ants consume as much vegetation as animal flesh.
+No. Certain army ants find and eat vegetable matter during raids, and marauder ants consume as much vegetation as animal flesh.
 It is entirely conceivable, though perhaps unlikely, that a completely vegetarian species could employ this hunting strategy, for example to drive off competitors.

 Does mass foraging necessarily involve a large mass of ants?